Delivery included within the Philippines.

 Not because it is rare.

-Because it remains balanced.
+Because it remains composed.